Colonial-Dev/VEX-21417B/Robot Coding Log.md

 driveTrain->setMaxVelocity(std::clamp(x, 0, 600));
 \pathFinder->setMaxVelocity(std::clamp(x, 0, 600));
 ```
 This macro sets the throttle (in RPMs) to whatever I put for x.
-So if I write `THROTTLE(300)` elsewhere, 300 will replace x wherever it appears in the macro definition.Using macros, I've effectively created a custom, simplified scripting language *within* C++ that cuts the length of my auton instructions by about two-thirds.
+So if I write `THROTTLE(300)` elsewhere, 300 will replace x wherever it appears in the macro definition.

+Using macros, I've effectively created a custom, simplified scripting language *within* C++ that cuts the length of my auton instructions by about two-thirds.

 ### Destination Calibration
 Besides all that, I've spent a lot of time calibrating the values used in the drive train's PID controller, in order to reduce drift and increase turning accuracy.
 There's nothing really exciting to say here; it's just a lot of tweak and test, tweak and test, over and over and over.